-In Stevens-Johnson syndrome the rash worsens and spreads.
+If you have Stevens-Johnson syndrome, the rash worsens and spreads.
 Sometimes the rash becomes blisters.
 It can cause large areas of skin to peel and be like a burn.
 It may cause sores in the eyes.
 You also have symptoms of serious illness, such as fever, chills, headache, and fatigue.
 Stevens-Johnson syndrome can be severe, even fatal.

 How is it diagnosed?

 Your healthcare provider will ask about your symptoms and medical history and examine you.
 Your provider will ask about medicines you have taken recently.

 Usually your healthcare provider can diagnose E. multiforme by looking at the rash.
 The only way to confirm the diagnosis is with a skin biopsy.
 If you have a biopsy, you will be given a numbing medicine and then your provider will remove a small piece of skin.
 The skin sample will be sent to a lab for tests.